Never Gonna Fall in Love Again

 "Never Gonna Fall in Love Again" is a song co-written and recorded by American pop rock artist Eric Carmen.
-It was released as the second single from Carmen's self-titled debut solo album, the song peaked at number 11 on the US Billboard Hot 100 chart in June 1976, remaining in the Top 40 for ten weeks.
-The song reached number one on the Billboard Easy Listening chart.
-In Canada, it was a number-one hit on both charts.
+It was released as the second single from Carmen's self-titled debut solo album and peaked at No.11 on the US Billboard Hot 100 chart in June 1976, remaining in the Top 40 for ten weeks.
+The song reached No.1 on the Billboard Easy Listening chart.
+In Canada, it was a hit at No. 1 on both charts.

 The melody of "Never Gonna Fall in Love Again" is based on the third movement (Adagio) from Symphony No. 2 by Russian composer Sergei Rachmaninoff.

+Billboard described the song as a "ballad with characteristically good Carmen lyrics and vocals and lush orchestration."
+Cash Box said that it "has a hook-filled melody and chorus" and that "the tune will doubtless be covered by many artists, but the others will have to work hard to measure up to Carmen's version of his own song."
+Record World called it a "lush offering driven by an emotive performance."

+Classic Rock History critic Brian Kachejian rated it to be Carmen's 2nd greatest solo song, stating that "the melody and the groove were one for the ages."

 On his second solo LP, Boats Against the Current, Carmen had a subsequent Top 40 hit entitled "She Did It", a happy answer to the loneliness and lovelessness described in this song and its equally melancholy predecessor, "All By Myself".

 Television performance

 Carmen performed "Never Gonna Fall in Love Again" and his prior hit, "All By Myself" on The Midnight Special television program on July 23, 1976 (season 4, episode 37).
 The show was hosted by The Spinners.